yulan-studio/classlift/classlift_platform/README.md

 ## Further documentation

 See [PROJECT.md](PROJECT.md) for the system context, architecture, domain model, known limitations, and recommended implementation roadmap.
+See [DESIGN.md](DESIGN.md) for the codebase design at structure, class, and function level.